Samsung/ONE-vscode/docs/HowToInstall.md

 Samsung.one-vscode  # YOU MUST SEE THIS
 ```

+### Installing with GUI

+[SOME png or gif to show the button in vscode extension tab]
 ### How to get vsix?

 If you want to use the latest version of ONE-vscode, let's the following.